jundalisay/superb/content/en/research/sarkar/idea/chapter-04c.md

 - It requires cruder sub-stations under its control.

-Waves have to be developed for other manifestation of the internal reactive-momenta <!-- saḿskáras -->. **These waves have to be created in the nerves and in the blood.**
+Waves have to be developed for other manifestation of the internal reactive-momenta <!-- saḿskáras -->.
+- **These waves have to be created in the nerves and in the blood.**

-According to the sanguinary flow and strength of the nerves, sub-stations of the mind go on transmitting the waves.
+The sub-stations of the mind go on transmitting the waves depending on:
+- the sanguinary flow and
+- the strength of the nerves

 **The seed of every propensity is in the brain.**
-- But the first expression occurs in the sub-station.
+- **But the first expression occurs in the sub-station of the mind, as the glands of the body**.

-Waves, after being created by the glands or sub-stations of the mind, are expressed outside through efferent nerves.
+The glands or sub-stations of the mind create the waves.
+- These waves are then expressed outwardly through efferent nerves.
-- The motor organs work with the help of efferent nerves, but the secret of the working lies with these mental sub-stations or glands.
+- The motor organs work with the help of efferent nerves.
+- **But the secret of the working lies with these mental sub-stations or glands.**

 **The number of propensities varies according to the complexity of the physical structure.**
 - The more complex the structure, the greater the number of propensities.